 In the United States alone, endometriosis affects more than 6.5 million women.
 This condition causes persistent pelvic pain and heightened infertility risks.
 The Inspire Ob/Gyn, LLC team in Johns Creek of Suwanee, Georgia, offers comprehensive gynecologic care for endometriosis.
-Lindsay Killingsworth, MD, and Courtney Middleton, MD, are both experienced in diagnosing and treating endometriosis using the latest technologies.
+Lindsay Killingsworth, MD, Courtney Middleton, MD, and Gretchen Troxler, MD, are both experienced in diagnosing and treating endometriosis using the latest technologies.
 Whether you need hormone therapy or surgery, the Inspire Ob/Gyn, LLC team can help.
 Schedule a consultation online or by calling the office today.

 Endometriosis is a condition that results when the lining of your uterus (endometrium) starts growing outside of the uterus.
 This tissue can cover nearby structures, including your fallopian tubes and ovaries, and it continues to function like normal uterine tissue.

 This tissue typically thickens and breaks down during each menstrual cycle.
 However, because it’s outside of the uterus, there’s nowhere for the tissue to go.
 As a result, you can experience persistent pelvic pain and a variety of other symptoms that can be severe enough to interfere with your life.